AshAvalanche/ash-docs/docs/console/guides/fuji-node/avalanche-node.md

 - Choose a VM size between `small`, `medium`, and `large` (see [Resource sizes](/docs/console/reference/resource-management#resource-sizes) for details on available sizes).
   For a testnet node, we recommend the `medium` size.
 - Select the `Node ID` secret you created in the previous step.
 - (Optional) Configure the node with custom configurations if needed.
+See the [ash.avalanche.node](/docs/toolkit/ansible-avalanche-collection/reference/roles/avalanche-node) reference doc for a list of all supported configuration keys.
 - Click on the `Create` button.

 ![Ash Console node create](/img/ash-console-fuji-node-create.png)